CTHRU/Hitrava/README.md

 # Huawei TCX Converter
 A makeshift python tool that generates TCX files from Huawei HiTrack files.

 Users of Huawei Watches/Bands sync their fitness data with the Huawei Health App.
 It is notoriously difficult to get the data out of this app, but [through some cunning](https://forum.xda-developers.com/smartwatch/huawei-watch/huawei-watch-gt-export-data-health-t3874330) you can find `HiTrack` files which seem to contain some run data.
 This program allows you to take these files and generate `.TCX` files for use in your tracking app of choice (i.e. Strava).
+These TCX files will contain timestamped GPS Lat/Long and Heart-Rate data.

-## How to get the HiTrack Files - Android only
+## How to get the HiTrack Files

 If you have a **rooted** phone you can simply navigate to: `data/data/com.huawei.health/files/` where you should find a number of files prefixed `HiTrack`.